 When caring for your loved ones by creating a home with more sustainable cotton products, you are teaming up with us by choosing cotton grown with respect for people.
 This also means you are contributing to the well-being of cotton farmers and their families, and a less polluted world for your child to grow up in.
 Together, we can make a difference!

 When making yourself comfortable with TOVSIPPA bed linen at night, don’t forget to feel good about having contributed to the wellbeing of the farmers that grew the cotton it’s made from.
-All cotton at IKEA is grown with less water, fewer fertilisers and fewer pesticides while increasing profit margins for the farmers.
+All cotton at IKEA is grown with less water, less fertilizers and less pesticides, while increasing profit margins for the farmers.

 Cotton from more sustainable sources*

 * Cotton from more sustainable sources includes Better Cotton, Recycled Cotton and Towards Better Cotton.

 ** Towards Better Cotton is a standard developed by IKEA following the same principles and criteria as Better Cotton, on its way to become Better Cotton.

 Over a decade ago, IKEA, WWF and other partners, established the Better Cotton Initiative (BCI), an organization aiming to make global cotton production better for the industry, people and our planet.

 Today, as one of the largest catalysts for improving cotton farming, we continue to positively impact the business.
 Currently we’re the only global retailer in the world selling products made from 100% cotton from more sustainable sources.
 But we are not satisfied.
 Our mission is to spread the word and go beyond our business.
 Together with our partners, we’re on a journey to make cotton from more sustainable sources a mainstream practice – affordable and accessible to all.